zack-shoylev/devsite/source/_posts/2013-11-21-neutron-networking-vlan-provider-networks.markdown

 ####Getting Started / VLAN vs Flat Design

 One of the negative aspects of a flat network is that it’s one large broadcast domain.
 Virtual Local Area Networks, or VLANs, aim to solve this problem by creating smaller, more manageable broadcast domains.
 From a security standpoint, flat networks provide malicious users the potential to see the entire network from a single host.
-Tools like ping, arp and packet sniffers can be used to determine and attack system resources.

 VLAN segregation is often used in a web hosting environment where there’s one vlan for web servers (DMZ) and another for database servers (INSIDE).
 Neither network can communicate directly without a routing device to route between them.
 With proper security mechanisms in place, if a server becomes compromised in the DMZ it does not have the ability to determine or access the resources in the INSIDE vlan.

 The diagrams below are examples of traditional flat and vlan-segregated networks:

-{% img center /images/2013-11-21-neutron-networking-vlan-provider-networks/VLAN_Provider_1.1.png %}
-{% img center /images/2013-11-21-neutron-networking-vlan-provider-networks/VLAN_Provider_1.2.png %}
+{% img center /images/2013-11-21-neutron-networking-vlan-provider-networks/VLAN_Provider_1.1.png %}{% img center /images/2013-11-21-neutron-networking-vlan-provider-networks/VLAN_Provider_1.2.png %}

-{% img center /images/2013-11-21-neutron-networking-vlan-provider-networks/VLAN_Provider_1.3.png %}|
+{% img center /images/2013-11-21-neutron-networking-vlan-provider-networks/VLAN_Provider_1.3.png %}

 ####VLAN Tagging / What is it and how does it work?

 At a basic level on a Cisco switch there are two types of switchports: access ports and trunk ports.
-Switchports configured as access ports are placed into a single VLAN and can communicate with other switchports in the same VLAN.
+Switchports configured as access ports are placed into a single vlan and can communicate with other switchports in the same vlan.
 Switchports configured as trunks allow traffic from multiple vlans to traverse a single interface.
-The switch adds a tag to the Ethernet frame that contains the corresponding VLAN ID as the frame enters the trunk.
-As the frame exits the trunk on the other side, the VLAN tag is stripped and the traffic forwarded to its destination.
+The switch adds a tag to the Ethernet frame that contains the corresponding vlan ID as the frame enters the trunk.
+As the frame exits the trunk on the other side, the vlan  tag is stripped and the traffic forwarded to its destination.
 Common uses of trunk ports include uplinks to other switches and more importantly in our case, hypervisors serving virtual machines from various networks.

-{% img center /images/2013-11-21-neutron-networking-vlan-provider-networks/VLAN_Provider_1.5.png %}
+{% img center /images/2013-11-21-neutron-networking-vlan-provider-networks/VLAN_Provider_1.4.png %}

 ####VLAN Tagging / How does this apply to Neutron?

-In the previous installment I discussed flat networks and their lack of VLAN tagging.
-All hosts in the environment were connected to access ports in the same VLAN, thereby allowing hosts and instances to communicate with one another on the same network.
-VLANs allow us to not only separate host and instance traffic, and to also create multiple networks for instances similar to the DMZ and INSIDE scenarios above.
+In the [previous installment](http://developer.rackspace.com/blog/neutron-networking-simple-flat-network.html) I discussed flat networks and their lack of vlan tagging.
+All hosts in the environment were connected to access ports in the same vlan, thereby allowing hosts and instances to communicate with one another on the same network.
+VLANs allow us to not only separate host and instance traffic, but to also create multiple networks for instances similar to the DMZ and INSIDE scenarios above.

-Neutron allows users to create multiple provider or tenant networks using VLAN IDs that correspond to real VLANs in the data center.
-A single OVS bridge can be utilized by multiple provider and tenant networks using different VLAN IDs, allowing instances to communicate with other instances across the environment, and also with dedicated servers, firewall, load balancers and other networking gear on the same L2 VLAN.
+Neutron allows users to create multiple provider or tenant networks using vlan IDs that correspond to real vlans in the data center.
+A single OVS bridge can be utilized by multiple provider and tenant networks using different vlan IDs, allowing instances to communicate with other instances across the environment, and also with dedicated servers, firewalls, load balancers and other networking gear on the same Layer 2 vlan.

 ####Networking / Layout

 For this installment, a Cisco ASA 5510 will once again serve as the lead gateway device.
-In fact, I’ll be building upon the configuration already in place from the flat networking demonstration in the last installment [URL].
+In fact, I’ll be building upon the configuration already in place from the flat networking demonstration in the [previous installment](http://developer.rackspace.com/blog/neutron-networking-simple-flat-network.html).
 10.240.0.0/24 will continue to serve as the management network for hosts and the flat provider network, and two new provider networks will be created:

+- *VLAN 100 - MGMT - 10.240.0.0/24 (Existing)*
-VLAN 200 – DMZ – 192.168.100.0/24
+- **VLAN 200 – DMZ – 192.168.100.0/24 (NEW)**
-VLAN 300 – INSIDE – 172.16.0.0/24
+- **VLAN 300 – INSIDE – 172.16.0.0/24 (NEW)**

 A single interface on the servers will be used for both management and provider network connectivity.

-[1.5]
+{% img center /images/2013-11-21-neutron-networking-vlan-provider-networks/VLAN_Provider_1.5.png %}

 ####Networking / Configuration of Network Devices